Counter-intelligence and counter-terrorism organizations: Spain

 Spain gives its Interior Ministry, with military support, the leadership in domestic counterterrorism.
-The military has organic counter-intelligence to meet specific military needs.
+The military has organic counterintelligence to meet specific military needs.

 Foreign intelligence on terrorist threats

 For international threats, the National Intelligence Center (CNI) has responsibility.
 CNI, which reports directly to the Prime Minister, is staffed principally by which is subordinated directly to the Prime Minister's office.

-Domestinc intelligence, Warning and coordination
+Domestic intelligence, Warning and coordination

 After the March 11, 2004 Madrid train bombings, the national investigation found problems between the Interior Ministry and CNI, and as a result, the National Anti-Terrorism Coordination Center was created.
 Spain's 3/11 Commission called for this Center to do operational coordination as well as information collection and dissemination.
 This Center was later integrated in a new agency created on 2014 and called Intelligence Center for Counter-Terrorism and Organized Crime (CITCO).

 Sweden

 The Swedish Security Service (Säpo) is the domestic intelligence and counterterrorism organization, under the Swedish National Police Board.